aryella-lacerda/react-native-accessibility-engine/docs/Guidelines.md

 ### Why this is necessary:

 If it's sometimes dificult even for people with good vision to figure out that certain elements are actually buttons and not just labels or otherwise decorative, imagine how much harder it is for users with low vision.
-The `accessibilityRole` solves this problem by allowing us to explicitly tell users that use assistive tecnology that the component they've selected is, in fact, a button.
+The `accessibilityRole` solves this problem by allowing us to explicitly tell users that make use of assistive tecnology that the component they've selected is, in fact, a button.

 ### Can be implemented by:
 - setting the button's `accessibilityRole` prop to `button`.